kodiweera/HB6207/goals23.md

 # Specific Goals for 2023:

-- Systems Administration
+## Systems Administration

-* Continue to maintain, update, and enhance the DBIC Data Servers and computing infrastructure..
+- Continue to maintain, update, and enhance the DBIC Data Servers and computing infrastructure.

+- Enhance, update, and expand DBIC Documentation, user manuals, and training protocols.

+- Work with RC Administrators to provide support for DBIC users of the Discovery Cluster.

+## Data Administration and Architecture

 * Something Else